esolace88/Azure-Projects/Kubernetes-CICD/README.md

 	```bash
 	kubectl get nodes -w
 	```
-8. After running the cmd on the Node, return to the control server and wait for node to show ready.
+8. After running the cmd on the Node, return to the control server and wait for the node to show ready.

 **On Node Server**